-This whole process is simple, once you understand the function and requirements for each component of your IP camera installation.
+This whole process is simple, once you understand the function and requirements for each component in order to install your IP camera.

 If you would require further help with incorporating injectors into your security camera system installation, click here to send a request for a custom quote.
 Be sure to check if your IP camera is IEEE 802.3af/at/bt compliant before reaching out.
 If the manufacture states your device supports PoE, you may want to double check if it is IEEE compliant or if the device requires passive PoE such as a 24VDC input.